Sarajevo never ceases to reveal jaw-dropping content. My friend and I were walking the other day, and we saw a man begging.

 Only, this wasn’t an ordinary beggar.
 This beggar was an amputee, slightly below his left knee.
 Despite the temperature being below 40 degrees Fahrenheit, this man had his right pant leg rolled to the mid-thigh, exposing his stump.
 He was propped upon a set of crutches, and extending a palm in hopes of spare change.
 All the while – and this is the most important part – he was wiggling his nude stump and barking demands for money.
 His stump was a vibrating mass of flesh, greedy for the attention of any wandering eye.
 Here is a sketch of the scene:

 At this point, you might be thinking, “Oh, how awful!
 The horrors of war!”
 But wait.

 As we walked away from the beggar, my friend and I shook our heads at one another.
 And then my friend said something both humorous and profound:

 “Well, I bet he doesn’t do that every day.”

-He likely only performs his pitiful stump drama when he feels especially entitled to extra compensation for his pain.
+In other words, he likely only performs his stump drama when he feels especially entitled to extra compensation for his pain.
 If this were a normal response to trauma, wouldn’t there be more victims of war lining the streets, flaunting and detailing their losses?

 Most of the citizens of Sarajevo lived here during the war.
 Thousands of people sustained wounds, injuries, and amputations.
 Every day, I see more people limping than I care to count.
 This beggar specifically pulled his pant leg back to expose his loss, while I cannot truly estimate the amount of people around me concealing prosthetics.
 The rolled pant leg, along with the forceful stump-wiggling, is clearly a maneuver to garner shock and sympathy.
 But from whom?
 Who here hasn’t suffered?
 Who here would even raise an eyebrow at a missing limb?
 Into whose nose is the beggar attempting to rub his pain?